Welcome in your new role at EuChemS!

 In the future, we intend to increase our collaboration with all of these associations since we have many common objectives such as presenting chemistry as the indispensable solution to global challenges.

-This interview is coming to an end, would like to add a few words?
+This interview is coming to an end, would you like to add a few words?

 Well, I would like to thank the Chemistry in Europe (CiE) Editorial Board, and in particular Nineta Hrastelj for inviting me for the interview and Laura Jousset for conducting it.